Integrity of wool preparation is our priority

 From the 1st August 2005, Moses & Son have adopted the following Wool Storage Policy:

-- Storage is free to wool producers.
+- The storage of wool is free to all Moses & Son wool producers.

 We all know that cash flow can cause problems for some enterprises around shearing time.
 Moses & Son can assist to meet your shearing costs by providing a no hassle short term payment advance.